 Gardner-Webb University, a private, Christian, Baptist-related university, provides outstanding undergraduate and graduate education that is strongly grounded in the liberal arts, while offering opportunities to prepare for various professions.
 Fostering meaningful intellectual thought, critical analysis, and spiritual challenge within a diverse community of learning, Gardner-Webb is dedicated to higher education that integrates scholarship with Christian life.
 By embracing faith and intellectual freedom, balancing conviction with compassion, and inspiring a love of learning, service and leadership, Gardner-Webb prepares its graduates to make significant contributions for God and humanity in an ever-changing global community.

 Location: 50 miles west of Charlotte and about an hour’s drive from both Asheville, N.C., and Greenville, S.C.; main campus of more than 225 acres is located in Boiling Springs, N.C., in the foothills of the Blue Ridge Mountains.

-Students: 3,800 students, including the traditional day program, graduate studies, and the Degree Completion Program (formerly the GOAL program); 68% female, 32% male, from 38 states and 27 foreign countries; average class size is 17.
+Students: 3,800 students, including the traditional day program, graduate studies, and GOAL — The Degree Completion Program; 68% female, 32% male, from 38 states and 27 foreign countries; average class size is 17.